aligheshlaghi97/asynchronous-python/3. Handling CPU and IO Bound Tasks/README.md

         tasks = [client.get(url) for _ in range(3)]
         obj = await asyncio.gather(*tasks)
 ```

-In this example, `task` list comprehension utilized and then unpacking the list into gather function.
+In this example, a list comprehension is utilized to create the `task` list,
+which is then unpacked into the `gather` function.
-list comprehension is creating a list at once without appending or extending it.
+The list comprehension creates the list all at once without appending or extending it.

-Now let's look at an example in which httpx's sync APIs are used, which takes roughly 3 time more than previous examples.
+Now, let's look at an example using httpx's synchronous APIs,
+which takes roughly three times longer than the previous examples.

 ```python3
 # ex_3_4
 url = 'https://www.example.org/'